 So whether Cambodia is your primary destination or just a side trip, consider a few days in Phnom Penh, always and forever, the “Pearl of Asia”.

 Getting there: From Bangkok, there are buses that go to the Thai border town of Aranyaprathet.
 After going through the infuriatingly long lines at customs, take another bus on the Cambodian side to get to Phnom Penh.
 (Trip time, approximately 12 hours.
 One-way ticket is $16-17USD.
 Purchase tickets a few days in advance at any travel agency for a number of different bus companies).
 For a better option, though, plan ahead and catch a sale on Air Asia where the barely one-hour flight can be as little as $50USD.

 From Ho Chi Minh, Phnom Penh is an easy 6 hour bus ride $12USD) away.
 If you are in the Mekong area of Vietnam, consider taking a boat across the border.

 Visas at all international border points available for $25USD.
 (The Cambodian border point via Bangkok is called Poipet and via Ho Chi Minh is Bavet.)

 Where to stay: For a clean, well-located air-conditioned room for $20USD, check out the Townview Hotel.
 It’s within walking distance to the Toul Sleng Museum and the main street of Monivong Boulevard.
-For a more upscale experience, try Circa 51, a small boutique hotel with a much welcome swimming pool for those sweltering Phnom Penh days.
+For a more upscale experience, try Circa 51 (ranging from $48-$115USD/night), a small boutique hotel with a much welcome swimming pool for those sweltering Phnom Penh days.
 A casual walk along nearby Street 240 with its trendy boutiques leads you to the riverside.